-The Well Foundation team is here to harness love and goodwill from the community so we can support the Waitemata DHB in its promise of “best care for everyone.
+The Well Foundation team is here to harness love and goodwill from the community in support of our local hospitals – North Shore and Waitakere – so they can provide ‘best care for everyone’.

 We’re here to accept, encourage and inspire support in all forms – financial donations, bequests, volunteer time as well as offers of goods and services.
 There are many ways you can get involved and it all helps, no matter the size.